 Burnout & Soul Reclamation — Renewal and Return

-For older adults who sense that their faith has become more routine than relationship — who have been going through the motions for years and want to find their way back to something genuine — this collection offers a path of return.
-Not through dramatic revival or renewed religious activity, but through the quiet, patient, grace-filled practices of spiritual renewal that the Christian tradition has always offered to the weary and the dry.
-The door has never been closed.
-This collection helps you find it again.
+For older adults who sense that their faith has become more routine than relationship — who want to find their way back to something genuine.
+Not through dramatic revival, but through the quiet, patient, grace-filled practices of spiritual renewal the tradition has always offered to the weary and the dry.

 Begin Your Return →

-One of the most persistent lies that older adults absorb from the surrounding culture is that later life is primarily a season of decline — of things ending, capacity diminishing, relevance fading.
-The Christian story tells a fundamentally different account of what the years of later life are for.
+One of the most persistent lies older adults absorb from the surrounding culture is that later life is primarily a season of decline.
+The Christian story tells a fundamentally different account.
 Not a slow closing of what was, but the deepening of what is — and what is, for a believer, is a relationship with an eternal God who has been present through every chapter and who is not finished with this one.